telerik/ajax-docs/api/server/Telerik.Web.UI/GridEditCommandColumn.md

 Use the FooterText property to specify your own or determine the current
             text for the footer section of the column.

+###  Groupable `Boolean`

+###  Groupable `Boolean`

+Gets or sets a value indicating whether you will be able to group
+            Telerik RadGrid by that column.
+By default this property is true.

+#### Remarks
+See Telerik RadGrid manual for details about using grouping.
+If
+            Groupable is false the column header cannot be dragged to the GroupPanel.

+###  GroupByExpression `String`

+The group-expression that should be used when grid is grouping-by this column.
+If
+            not set explicitly, RadGrid will generate a group expression based on the DataField of the column (if available), using the
+            method.The grouping can be turned on/off for columns like GridBoundColumn using property.For more information about the Group-By expressions and their syntax, see class.

+###  HeaderAbbr `String`

+Gets or sets the column cell 'abbr' attribute.

+###  HeaderAxis `String`

+Gets or sets the column cell 'axis' attribute.

+###  HeaderButtonType `GridHeaderButtonType`

+Gets or sets the button type of the button rendered in the header item, used
+                for sorting.
+The possible values that this property accepts are:Telerik.Web.UI.GridHeaderButtonType.LinkButton
+                Telerik.Web.UI.GridHeaderButtonType.PushButton
+                Telerik.Web.UI.GridHeaderButtonType.TextButton

 ###  HeaderImageUrl `String`